24/7 Service Guard

 - Drill-in to find the cause of the regression or anomaly: When you click the dot for a transaction, you get further details and you can click a link to open the transaction in the monitoring tool.
 This allows you to go into the monitoring tool and find the root cause of the regression (specific queries, events, etc).

-The following procedure assumes that you have a Harness application set up, and a Harness Verification Provider configured using one of the supported verification or monitoring providers.
+The 24/7 Service Guard set up procedure assumes that you have a Harness Application set up, and a Harness Verification Provider configured using one of the supported verification or monitoring providers.
 All you need to get started is a supported verification or monitoring tool that is currently monitoring your microservice or application.

 For information on setting up a Verification Provider, see Add Verification Providers, for Harness applications, see Set Up a CD Pipeline, and for information on verification provider support, see Continuous Verification.